nova-model/nova-tutorial/episodes/01-Introduction.md

 ```

 This structure ensures that each code example is isolated and runnable, making it easier for you to follow along with the tutorial and experiment with the code.

-## Prerequisites

-Before starting this tutorial, you will need to have the following:

-*   **Basic Python Knowledge:** A basic understanding of Python programming concepts is required.
-*   **Python Installation:** You must have Python 3.8 or higher installed on your system.
-*   **Python's `copier` Library** We will be using this library to copy generate a starting application from a template.
-Can likely be installed using `pip install copier`
-*   **Poetry:** The code samples provided in this tutorial leverage poetry for dependency management.
-*   **NDIP Access:** You should have access to a working NDIP system.
-(Specific details about NDIP access will need to be provided by the instructor.)
-*   **NOVA Libraries:** The NOVA libraries will be used extensively throughout this tutorial.
-Poetry should manage these dependencies for you could also checkout the git repositories and look at the documentaion on readthedocs.
-*   **A Text Editor or IDE:** You will need a text editor or IDE (such as VS Code, Sublime Text, or Atom) for writing code.
-*   **Familiarity with the Command Line:** You will need to be comfortable using the command line or terminal.

 ## References